RealyUniqueName/Bits/README.md

 @:from static public function fromPositions(positions:Array<Int>):Bits;

 /**
+ * Create a new instance.
+ *
+ * By default the new instance allocates a memory for 32 (on most platforms) bits.
+ * And then grows as necessary on setting bits at positions greater than 31.
+ *
+ * @param capacity makes `bits.Bits` to pre-allocate the amount of memory required to store `capacity` bits.
+ */
+public inline function new(capacity:Int = 0);

+/**
  * Set the bit at position `pos` (zero-based) in a binary representation of `bits.BitFlags` to 1.
  * It's like `bits = bits | (1 << pos)`
  * E.g. if `pos` is 2 the third bit is set to 1 (`0000100`).